Race Details

 Click on the map for an interactive version

-Exiting Dyer Pond, you will follow the pink marker flags along a narrow footpath through the woods and onto a public easement following power lines.
-After a half-mile on the easement, you will turn left onto Long Pond Rd. where you will run along the shoulder to Lawrence Rd, where you will turn right and run up the hill to the finish line.
-There are no facilities available on this leg — except at the finish line.
+Exiting Dyer Pond, you will follow the pink marker flags along a narrow footpath through the woods and onto a public easement under power lines.
+After a few hundred yards you will follow a path that will lead to the sandy Howell Rd. then turn right onto the also-sandy Old Kings Highway.
+Carefully cross Long Pond Rd. then turn left onto Old Long Pond Road where you will run to its end.
+Turn left for a short uphill to the finish line.
+There are no facilities available on this leg — except at the finish.

 More Info!